Handicap Issuance and Recording

 The WGA requires that nine-hole scores be combined and posted for handicap purposes (Section 5-2c and d).

-The WGA follows the revision schedule and posting season of the authorized golf association(s) having jurisdiction in the region(s) (Section 8-3a and c).
+The WGA follows the revision schedule and posting season of the authorized local golf association(s) having jurisdiction in the region(s) (Section 8-3a and c).

 The WGA includes the letter "L" after local handicaps which exceed the USGA maximum limits of 36.4 for men and 40.4 for women (Section 3-4).